Daily999/LangLink/ReadMe.md

 LangLink is a localization import plugin designed for Unity that allows importing custom-formatted translation data at runtime.
 Based on Unity's Localization package, LangLink provides convenient external language data import features, making it easy for anyone to integrate translation data into their game.

-# ⚠️ This version is still in the preview stage.
-If you plan to use it in a production project, please evaluate carefully.
-The current version may cause a deadlock during runtime loading, and we are actively working on resolving the issue.

 ## ✨ Key Features

 ✅ Supports dynamic loading of custom-formatted translation data (e.g., TSV, CSV, defined by the developer)